Limitations on quantum key repeaters for all key correlated states: Mutual information bound for the secure content of a random private bit

 \end{corollary} \begin{proof} We use the bound by squashed entanglement $E_{sq}(\rho):= \inf_{\rho_{ABE}, Tr_E\rho_{ABE}=\rho_{AB}}\frac{1}{2}I(A:B|E)_{\rho_{ABE}}$ \cite{squashed}, by noticing, that it is upper bounded by $\frac{1}{2}I(A:B)$ (we consider half of the bound on the mutual information given in (\ref{eq:bound})). \end{proof}

-For the private states, the above bound yields a tighter result, than the one given in Theorem \ref{thm:first_bound}.
-Indeed, since $E_D^\rightarrow(\rho) \geq 0$, the bound of Eq. (\ref{eq:first_bound}) is at least $2$.
-However, the one-way repeater rate of a bipartite state $\rho_{AB}$ can not be larger than the distillable key $K_D(\rho_{AB})$ \cite{BCHW15}.
+For the private states, the above bound yields an independent result than the one given in Theorem \ref{thm:first_bound}.
+Indeed, the one-way repeater rate of a bipartite state $\rho_{AB}$ can not be larger than the distillable key $K_D(\rho_{AB})$ \cite{BCHW15}.
 This is a trivial bound: any key-repeater protocol can be viewed as a particular LOCC protocol between $A$ and $B$.
 As such, it can not increase the initial amount of key in the cut $A:B$.
 We thus have for a generic private state $\gamma$ (not necessarily irreducible) a trivial bound

-Let us note here that the bound is far from being small in contrast with the bound for the private state taken at random due to different randomization procedures proposed in \cite{Christandl2020}.
+Let us note here that the bound is far from being small, in contrast to the bound for the private state taken at random, due to the different randomization procedures proposed in \cite{Christandl2020}.
 This is because our technique does not immediately imply that the private state has Hermitian $X$, nor that its positive and negative parts are random states.
 We believe, however, that the above bound can be made tighter.